A Healthy Approach to Juice for Toddlers (& Kids)

 Related reading: Raw vs Pasteurized Milk

-How Much Fruit Juice is Okay for Kids?
+How Much Fruit Juice is Okay for Toddlers and Kids?

-The American Academy of Pediatrics (AAP) recommends limiting 100% fruit juice in an effort to prevent overconsumption and underconsumption of needed nutrients.
-Often, children can drink too much juice and this can contribute to excessive growth or a lack of growth.
+The American Academy of Pediatrics (AAP) recommends limiting 100% fruit juice to prevent excess weight, dental caries, and health problems.
+Young children can also under-consume important nutrients when they drink too much juice.

 Here are the recommendations for juice consumption in children: